Uncrowned/Migration/README.md

 Use classpath of "Migration/src" folder.
 Make sure that the classpath contains all libraries from dependencies.

-In "project structure" menu choose modules -> <your_module> -> Paths -> Compile output -> Use module compile output path -> set "Output path" to <Working directory>/out.
+In "project structure" menu choose modules -> <your_module> -> Paths -> Compile output -> Use module compile output path -> set "Output path" to /working/directory/out.

 ### Workflow
 After system initialized, all agents are created, you can input command via CL interface.